jcarr132/portfolio-site/content/works/masters_thesis.md

 broader investigation of the role of BCIs in society and the major barriers to their acceptance including privacy, security, applicability, and general uneasiness and uncertainty associated with neurotechnologies.
-The course of the project was also largely defined by the global COVID-19 pandemic which required a move away from in-person user testing to alternative remote methods.
+The course of the project was also largely influenced by the global COVID-19 pandemic which required a move away from in-person user testing to alternative remote methods.

 This was a huge project and I'm hoping for this summary to be as concise as possible, so I will omit a lot of the specific details.
 If you want to really